The Best 17 foods for people living with diabetes

 Scientific studies have revealed that garlic can help control blood sugar and prevent inflammation.

-It can be added to savory dishes or used as a seasoning.
+It can be added to savoury dishes or used as a seasoning.

 13- Tomatoes